elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-normative-models-help-in-understanding-diseaserelated-variation-in-clinical-populations.md

 url: /learn/psychology/questions/how-do-normative-models-help-in-understanding-diseaserelated-variation-in-clinical-populations
 score: -1.0
 related_article1:
+    id: 164085
+    title: >-
+        How does the paradigm shift in psychiatry from group to individual-level inferences impact diagnostics and prognostics?
+    subject: Psychology
+    url: /learn/psychology/questions/how-does-the-paradigm-shift-in-psychiatry-from-group-to-individuallevel-inferences-impact-diagnostics-and-prognostics
+related_article2:
     id: 164083
+    title: >-
-    title: How does brain morphology contribute to a transdiagnostic approach in mental health?
+        How does brain morphology contribute to a transdiagnostic approach in mental health?
     subject: Psychology
     url: /learn/psychology/questions/how-does-brain-morphology-contribute-to-a-transdiagnostic-approach-in-mental-health
-related_article2:
+related_article3:
     id: 164079
+    title: >-
-    title: What are the benefits of data-driven personalized care in mental health?
+        What are the benefits of data-driven personalized care in mental health?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-benefits-of-datadriven-personalized-care-in-mental-health
-related_article3:
-    id: 164084
-    title: What is the significance of integrated data in developing personalized care solutions?
-    subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-integrated-data-in-developing-personalized-care-solutions
 related_article4:
-    id: 164078
+    id: 164083
-    title: How can machine learning and AI uncover patterns in mental health data?
+    title: >-
+        How does brain morphology contribute to a transdiagnostic approach in mental health?
     subject: Psychology
-    url: /learn/psychology/questions/how-can-machine-learning-and-ai-uncover-patterns-in-mental-health-data
+    url: /learn/psychology/questions/how-does-brain-morphology-contribute-to-a-transdiagnostic-approach-in-mental-health
 related_article5:
-    id: 164071
+    id: 164069
-    title: What challenges does the reproducibility crisis pose to research on antisociality?
+    title: >-
+        What are the societal implications of understanding the relationship between violence and the brain?
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-does-the-reproducibility-crisis-pose-to-research-on-antisociality
+    url: /learn/psychology/questions/what-are-the-societal-implications-of-understanding-the-relationship-between-violence-and-the-brain
 ---

 &nbsp;